Activate Learning PRIME

 - Design, sketch, and build a magnetic device to solve a problem they think up.

-- Use balloons and other objects to experience how static electricity causes a force between objects, and that the force between electrically charged objects varies with distance apart.
+- Use balloons and other objects to experience how static electricity causes a force between objects, and that the force between electrically charged objects varies with the distance apart.

 Grade 4: Our Geosphere